tonyshangyang/WTNNM/README.md

 ##Notice
 If notice any inadequacy, please point it out for mutual communication.
-Not original, only for sharing
+Not original, only for sharing.

 ##article
 https://doi.org/10.1609/aaai.v34i04.5807